splunk/public-o11y-docs/apm/span-tags/cmms.rst

 Add a Monitoring MetricSet
 ------------------------------

-Follow these steps to create a Monitoring MetricSet.
+Follow these steps to create a Monitoring MetricSet for an instrumented service:

 1. To get to the :guilabel:`APM MetricSets` page, do one of the following: